-In early 2021, Cherokee citizen and U.S. Army Staff Sgt.
-Steven Morales began working with the Cherokee Nation’s Veterans Affairs department and Cherokee Nation Principal Chief Chuck Hoskin Jr. and Deputy Chief Bryan Warner to establish itself as a 501 (c)(19), giving a special tax-exempt status as a veteran’s organization and to operate more efficiently and effectively raise funds to sustain itself.
+In early 2021, the Cherokee Nation’s Veterans Affairs department and Cherokee Nation Principal Chief Chuck Hoskin Jr. and Deputy Chief Bryan Warner began working with the Color Guard members to seek 501 (c)(19) status for the group, giving a special tax-exempt status as a veteran’s organization and to operate more efficiently and effectively raise funds to sustain itself.
 The organization is in the final stages of achieving 501(c)(19) status.

 Chief Hoskin said it’s important for Cherokee citizens to understand that the Color Guard is an independent, non-profit entity that relies on donations and volunteer work.

 “Cherokee Nation reveres all those who served our country and continue serving in the Armed Forces to defend our freedom,” Chief Hoskin said.
 “Veterans deserve our respect and one way to show this is to support our Color Guard.
 I’m proud of the Cherokee Nation Veterans Color Guard’s leadership and of our efforts to help them gain solid footing.”

 Chief Hoskin and Deputy Chief Warner’s Fiscal Year 2022 budget, approved by the Council of the Cherokee Nation, included $10,000 for the Color Guard.

 Deputy Chief Warner encouraged citizens to do their part by assisting veterans and showing support for the Color Guard.